andre-brandao/pyprland/Plugins.md

 > \* If you don't like the screen to align on the start of the given border, you can use `center` (or `middle`) to center it or `end` to stick it to the opposite border.
 > Eg: "topCenterOf", "leftEndOf", etc...

-#### `unknown` (optional)

-If set, runs the associated command for screens which aren't matching any of the provided placements (pattern isn't found in monitor description).

-> [!warning]
-> this is supposed to be a short lived command which will block the rest of the process until closed.
-In other words no plugin will be processed while this command remains open.

 # `workspaces_follow_focus`